 Why is this medicine prescribed?

-- rheumatoid arthritis (a condition in which the body attacks its own joints, causing pain, swelling, and loss of function) in adults,
+- rheumatoid arthritis (a condition in which the body attacks its own joints, causing pain, swelling, and loss of function) in adults

-- juvenile idiopathic arthritis (JIA; a condition that affects children in which the body attacks its own joints, causing pain, swelling, loss of function, and delays in growth and development) in children 2 years of age and older,
+- juvenile idiopathic arthritis (JIA; a condition that affects children in which the body attacks its own joints, causing pain, swelling, loss of function, and delays in growth and development)

-- Crohn's disease (a condition in which the body attacks the lining of the digestive tract, causing pain, diarrhea, weight loss, and fever) that has not improved when treated with other medications in adults and children 6 years of age and older,
+- Crohn's disease (a condition in which the body attacks the lining of the digestive tract, causing pain, diarrhea, weight loss, and fever) that has not improved when treated with other medications in adults and children

-- ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum) when other medications and treatments did not help or could not be tolerated in adults and children 5 years of age and older,
+- ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum) when other medications and treatments did not help or could not be tolerated in adults and children

-- ankylosing spondylitis (a condition in which the body attacks the joints of the spine and other areas causing pain and joint damage) in adults,
+- ankylosing spondylitis (a condition in which the body attacks the joints of the spine and other areas causing pain and joint damage) in adults

-- psoriatic arthritis (a condition that causes joint pain and swelling and scales on the skin) in adults,
+- psoriatic arthritis (a condition that causes joint pain and swelling and scales on the skin) in adults

-- uveitis (swelling and inflammation of different areas of the eye) in adults and children 2 years of age and older,
+- uveitis (swelling and inflammation of different areas of the eye) in adults and children

-- chronic plaque psoriasis (a skin disease in which red, scaly patches form on some areas of the body) in adults.
+- chronic plaque psoriasis (a skin disease in which red, scaly patches form on some areas of the body) in adults

 Are there other uses for this medicine?